My Period is 27 Days Late, What is Going On With Me?

 One of our physicians posed a few medical questions and some advice.

 “What does the discharge look like?
 Are you on any medications?
 Have you lost or gained weight recently?
 Have you had any blood tests for levels of testosterone, estrogen, and other hormones in your blood (especially TSH, T3 and T4)?
 A doctor may not ask to do these tests yet – missed periods are considered a problem if you’ve missed more than three consecutive periods.
-The most common causes of missed periods in non-pregnant; not-on-birth-control women who are of normal weight are hormone abnormalities.
+However, the most common causes of missed periods in non-pregnant; not-on-birth-control women who are of normal weight are hormone abnormalities.
 A doctor will likely wait about two weeks, redo the pregnancy test the other hormones.
 You do need some lab work.”

 When to Consult a Doctor